What is National Debt?

 There are clear procedures laid down for the settlement of government debt.
 The Bank for International Statements (BIS) is the international body that makes the rules and administers the settlement of national debt.
 In the case of a default, the rules are not clearly defined.
 They are dealt with using laws of default pertaining to specific countries.

-Typically, national debt is restructured, and some restrictions are placed on government expenditure.
+Typically, national debt is restructured, and some restrictions are placed on government expenditures.
 The main reason behind restructuring is that the government must continue to function even if it cannot service its debt.

 Economic Policy Consequences